liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 The Knowledge Base Section portlet (section portlet) allows administrators to selectively show articles associated with a specific topic (section).
 For example, a news site might have a *World* section, a *Politics* section, a *Business* section and an *Entertainment* section.
-Administrators multi-select box in the Add Article and Edit Article screens that allows them to select which section an article belongs to.
+Administrators can multi-select boxes in the Add Article and Edit Article screens that allows them to select which section an article belongs to.
 You can add any number of section portlets to a page and you can configure each section portlet to display articles from any number of sections.
-To use sections, a portal administrator must enable the feature the Knowledge Base application's portlet properties; and the portal administrator must specify any section names you want to use via the Knowledge Base application's portlet properties.
+To use sections, a portal administrator must enable the feature in the Knowledge Base application's portlet properties; and the portal administrator must specify any section names you want to use via the Knowledge Base application's portlet properties.
 The [Advanced Configuration](/discover/portal/-/knowledge_base/6-2/knowledge-base#advanced-configuration)